luiseduardobrito/node-web-cluster/README.md

 node-web-cluster
 ================

-Node web cluster boilerplate.
+Node web cluster boilerplate, used to create scalable web apps, with improved uptime.

 ### Getting Started

-The project can be fully comtrolled using the NPM scripts defined in package.json.
+The project can be fully controlled using the NPM scripts defined in package.json.

 * Start cluster
 ```sh